NothingWithheld/synced-calendar/server/README.md

 	Retrieves available time entries for a given user for a given event.
 Response sends in a JSON array of data objects with `id`, `userId`, `eventId`, `date`, `fromTime`, `toTime`, `spanMultiple` variables.
-	`spanMultiple` is a flag that indicates AvailableTimeEntry returned spans two days. `day` variable will correspond to `fromTime`. (see POST documentation for possible values of the other variables).
+	`spanMultiple` is a flag that indicates AvailableTimeEntry returned spans two days. `date` variable will correspond to `fromTime`. (see POST documentation for possible values of the other variables).

 	user_id (Int) -> unique number that identifies a `User` object